BenNorsk/Bitcoin-and-Ether-as-Tax-Payment-Methods/README.md

 _By Benjamin L. Brückner_

 This repository provides the accompanying data to Brückner's thesis on Bitcoin and Ether as tax payment methods.
-Here, the key data, as well as the code used to get it is stored.
+Here, the key data and the code used to get it is stored.